dehilsterlexis/dict-pt-br/README.md

 This project takes the wiktionary file for portuguese, splits it up using a python script, and then processes the wiktionary pages for each word into a usable dicitonary for NLP++.
 THe objective is to create a dictionary analyzer for portuguese.

+# dictkb

+These are analyzers that create both dictionaries and KB files for Portuguese including numbers, states, munipalities, etc.

 # Rerverso Verbs

 These analyzers are from the reverso website for the 2000 most common portuguese verbs: https://conjugator.reverso.net/conjugation-portuguese-verb-ser.html